MCT oil keto diet is getting more popular by the day, but before we go through it, we should start from the beginning.

 Generally speaking, the shorter the chain, which means that the lower the amount of carbon in the acid, the faster the body can convert fatty acids into useful energy in a ketone or a harness.

-As part of a healthy diet, there is some evidence to suggest (mostly from animal studies) that MCT oil can help increase satiety and even increase the rate at which the body functions.
+As part of a healthy diet, there is some evidence to suggest (mostly from animal studies) that MCT oil may help increase satiety and even increase the rate at which the body functions.

 In other words, they are thought to aid in the production of ketones in the body, providing the same advantages as a keto diet without the need to substantially restrict carbohydrate intake.